DataONEorg/dataone-integration/README.txt

 For example:
    mvn -Dcontext.mn.baseurl=https://dryad.foo.org/mn -Dit.test=MNodeTier1IT verify
    mvn -Dcontext.mn.baseurl=https://dryad.foo.org/mn -Dit.test=MNodeTier* verify

+Additionally, these tests make use of a set of client certificates when making api calls.
+These need to be downloaded separately and installed on the machine from where the tests are being run.
+Please contact coredev@dataone.org to request the certificates.

+the property and default that controls where the libclient will look for these is:

+  d1.test.cert.location=/etc/dataone/client/testClientCerts/

+Installation involves securing that path so that it is private to the user running the tests, THEN extracting the certificates into the directory.
+The following shows the starting tar file and the extracted directory.
+Note that this entire directory is secured by removing any permissions for group or other.  (chmod 700 .)

+ 0 drwx------   6 me  staff    204 May 21 11:49 .
+ 0 drwxr-xr-x  68 me  staff   2312 May 21 10:06 ..
+ 8 lrwxr-xr-x   1 me  staff     24 May 21 11:49 testClientCerts -> testClientCerts-20120518
+ 0 drwxr-xr-x  12 me  staff    408 May 18 23:09 testClientCerts-20120518
+48 -rw-r--r--   1 me  staff  23360 May 21 11:48 testClientCerts-20120518.tgz

 For more advanced local setups, please contact the dataone core team for advice